 Most fruit and vegetables need plenty of light and heat to photosynthesise.
 If you only have part sun, there are still good options of what you can grow, though, such as lettuce, greens and some herbs.

 - Ideally, you need a level, well-draining site for your organic vegetable garden, protected from wind by hedging, a windbreak or walls;

 - Consider the practicalities of access to water, tools, compost, maintenance and harvesting;

 - If it’s easy to regularly pop out and check on the crops, or quickly harvest something to add to your meals, it will be a practical and useful addition to your organic garden;

 - Be realistic about how much you can manage and the amount of produce you will eat;

 - It’s best to start small so you don’t get disheartened and and give up;

 - You can grow a lot of food in a small raised bed or pots.
+See our guide on how to make raised beds

-Find out more about different creating a kitchen garden in our guide.
-You can also use our guide to container gardening in small spaces to discover how to grow organic fruit and vegetables on a sunny patio.
+Use our guide to container gardening in small spaces to discover how to grow organic fruit and vegetables on a sunny patio.